csiro-robotics/3rdEyeScene/3esCore/build.md

   - At least version 2018.2.x is required to support dotnet core builds.
 - [Python 3](https://www.python.org/) recommended for `unity-marshal.py`

-## Build Instructions
+# Build Instructions

 - Ensure the path to your Unity Engine DLL is set in the environmnet variable `UNITY_DLL_PATH` and set as shown below
   - Windows: typically `C:\Program Files\Unity\Hub\Editor\<Unity-version>\Editor\Data\Managed\UnityEngine`
   - MacOS: typically `'/<install-path>/Unity.app/Contents/Managed`
   - Linux: `<Unity-hub-path>/Hub/Editor/<Unity-version>/Editor/Data/Managed`
-- Build using either the Visual Studio or dotnet instructions below
+- Build using either `dotnet` (recommended) or using Visual Studio (instructions below)
-- Marshal the 3esRuntime DLLs for the 3rdEyeScene Unity 3D project
+- Marshal the 3esRuntime DLLs for the 3rdEyeScene Unity 3D project.
+  - Building with `dotnet`, you can use `unity-marshal.py`
     - Open a command prompt and change into the directory containing `unity-marshal.py`
-  - Run the marshalling script (no arguments required)
+    - Run the marshaling script (no arguments required)
       - `python unity-marshal.py`

-Note: instead of using Python to run `unity-marshal.py`, you may instead copy 3esRuntime.DLL and support DLLs manually.
+  - Building with Visual Studio
     - Navigate to `3esRuntime/bin/Release`
     - Find the 3esRuntime.DLL.
-This will be under the `netcoreapp2.2` directory for `dotnet` builds.
+This will be under the `net461` directory for Visual Studio builds.
     - Copy the 3esRuntime.DLL, all other DLLs in the same folder and all .PDB files with the of the same name into the 3rdEyeScene Unity project, under `Assets/plugins`.

-### Visual Studio
+## Visual Studio

 - Open `3esCore.sln`
 - Select the build configuration (e.g., Release, Any CPU)
 - Select Build All in the menus

-### dotnet build
+## dotnet build

 - Open a command prompt
 - Ensure the `dotnet` command is available on the path by running `dotnet --info`